Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Multi-modal Diffusion for Generation

 \subsection{Preliminaries}

-We will first introduce some preliminaries, including traditional generative models, i.e., generative adversarial networks (GANs) and Variational AutoEncoders (VAEs).
-Then the diffusion probabilistic modeling will be introduced, followed by comparisons of GANs, VAEs and Diffusions in Fig.~\ref{fig:architecture-comparison}.
+We will first introduce some preliminaries, including traditional generative models, i.e., generative adversarial networks (GANs) and Variational AutoEncoders (VAEs). \zyw{We then introduce diffusion probabilistic modeling and present a comparison among GAN, VAE, diffusion, and flow matching models, as illustrated in Fig.~\ref{fig:gen-cmp}.}